The Venezuelan paradise destroyed by gangs

 Known for its unspoilt picture-postcard Caribbean sea beaches, the region of Barlovento in northern Venezuela was a perfect holiday destination.

-But as the country’s economic crisis continues, the area has now become plagued by gang violence.
+But while the country’s economic crisis continues, the area has become plagued by gang violence.

 The BBC’s Guillermo Olmo has been talking to the residents who live there.